Ergodicity of Poisson products and applications: The leftmost position transformation

 From this, it also follows directly that

-In particular it follows that $ \mu^*\circ t^{-1} \ll \mu$.
+In particular it follows that $ \mu^*\circ t^{-1} \ll\mu$.

-Define the \emph{leftmost return time} $\kappa:X^* \to \mathbb{N}\cup\{+\infty\}$ by:
+Define the \emph{leftmost return time} $\kappa\dvtx X^* \to\mathbb{N}\cup\{ +\infty\}$ by

-$\mu^*$-Almost surely, $\kappa(\omega)$ is the smallest positive number of iterations of $T_*$ which must be applied to $\omega$ in order for the left-most point to return to the leftmost location.
-A priory, $\kappa_T$ is could be infinite.
-Nevertheless, we will soon show that when $T$ is conservative and measure preserving, $\kappa$ is finite $\mu^*$-almost surely.
-Finally, the \emph{leftmost position transformation} associated with $T$, $T_*^\kappa:\omega \to \omega$, is defined by
+$\mu^*$-almost surely, $\kappa(\omega)$ is the smallest positive number of iterations of $T_*$ which must be applied to $\omega$ in order for the leftmost point to return to the leftmost location.
+A priori, $\kappa_T$ is could be infinite.
+Nevertheless, we will soon show that when~$T$ is conservative and measure preserving, $\kappa$ is finite $\mu^*$-almost surely.
+Finally, the \emph{leftmost position transformation} associated with $T$, $T_*^\kappa\dvtx \omega\to\omega$, is defined by

 This is the map of $X_*$ obtained by reapplying $T_*$ till once again there are no points to the left of the point which was originally leftmost.